 The Board is of opinion that these bonds can be purchased for that sum; but, if it is found that the holders will not part with them for that sum, the sinking fund might be utilised to make up the difference.
 The Board is advised that the holders would take 4-per-cent.
 Government bonds in exchange at par; it may therefore be assumed that they would also take cash.
-If, therefore, the Government agreed to this course, and charged the Board 4 per cent., the relief would be great, as the Board would also be relieved of the cost of remitting money, and the result would be a relief to the Board would also be reneved of the cost of remitting money, and the result would be a relief to the ratepayers, and would enable the Board to properly carry out its functions.
+If, therefore, the Government agreed to this course, and charged the Board 4 per cent., the relief would be great, as the Board would also be relieved of the cost of remitting money, and the result would be a relief to the ratepayers, and would enable the Board to properly carry out its functions.

-You will find by reference to Paper "B" that the Government will incur no risk in lending trust funds for this purpose.
-The rateable value of the occupied rating-area has increased from £1,355,092 in 1886 to £2,336,556 in 1891, and the next valuation will increase this last sum by 25 per cent.
+You will find by reference to Paper B that the Government will incur no risk in lending trust funds for this purpose.
+The rateable value of the occupied rating area has increased from £1,355,092 in 1886 to £2,336,556 in 1891, and the next valuation will increase this last sum by 25 per cent.
 In addition to this, the land revenue for the first half of the year is £3,944.
-With such ample security, I venture to hope that the Government will afford relief to the settlers of Taranaki, who have made great energines to meet their liabilities.
+With such ample security, I venture to hope that the Government will afford relief to the settlers of Taranaki, who have made great sacrifices to pay their liabilities.